FelDev/felixparadis.com-v3/content/posts/ecomm-recipe1.md

 ### One item was sold twice

 I thought the chances of that happening were so low that I could afford the risk.
-And then someone got to the checkout form before the another person got to the end of the process...
+And then someone got to the checkout form before another person got to the end of the process...
 Luckily it’s easy to issue a refund on Stripe, but this recipe definitely needs modifications if you’re going to use it for unique items.

 ### Emails failed twice